SahilJasani2/AI-Supervised-IIoT-Control-System/README.md

-# IIoT Predictive Stack
+# AI-Powered IIoT Predictive Maintenance Stack

-A complete, Docker-based IIoT data pipeline that simulates real-time sensor data from an industrial motor, processes it, and visualizes it on a live dashboard.
-This project serves as a template for building localized predictive maintenance and industrial monitoring systems.
+A complete, Docker-based IIoT data pipeline that simulates real-time sensor data from an industrial motor, processes it, and uses an AI model to detect anomalies on a live dashboard.
+This project serves as a template for building localized, intelligent predictive maintenance systems.

 ## Final Dashboard

-The final Grafana dashboard provides a real-time view of the motor's key performance indicators and an immediate visual alert for detected anomalies.
+The final Grafana dashboard provides a real-time view of the motor's key performance indicators and an immediate visual alert for AI-detected anomalies.

 ## Features

 - **Real-time Data Simulation**: A Python script simulates a motor's RPM, temperature, and vibration, including a gradually developing fault.
 - **End-to-End Data Pipeline**: Data flows from a publisher script to an MQTT broker, is captured by a subscriber script, and stored in a time-series database.
+- **AI-Powered Anomaly Detection**: Deploys a PyTorch-based Autoencoder model that learns normal motor behavior to detect anomalies in real-time, simulating an Edge AI / Digital Twin scenario.
 - **Live Dashboard**: A Grafana dashboard provides a real-time, visual representation of the motor's health and operational status.
-- **Rule-Based Anomaly Detection**: A simple predictive maintenance model flags data points as anomalies when vibration exceeds a predefined threshold.
-- **Fully Containerized**: The entire stack—including the Python scripts, broker, database, and dashboard—is managed by Docker Compose for one-command startup and shutdown.
+- **Fully Containerized**: The entire stack—including the AI-powered Python scripts, broker, database, and dashboard—is managed by Docker Compose for one-command startup.

 ## Tech Stack

-- **Data Simulation & Processing**: Python
+- **AI & Data Processing**: Python
-  - `paho-mqtt` for messaging
-  - `influxdb-client` for database communication
+  - **AI Modeling**: PyTorch, Scikit-learn
+  - **Messaging**: paho-mqtt
+  - **Database Client**: influxdb-client
 - **Infrastructure**: Docker & Docker Compose
 - **Messaging Broker**: Mosquitto (MQTT)
 - **Database**: InfluxDB (Time-Series DB)